New to NevadaCompare Car Insurance Quotes in 3 Steps

 In March of 1861, the area separated from the then-established state of Utah and became known as the territory of Nevada.
 Ignoring the vast desert that makes up a large portion of the state, the name was a shortened form of sierra nevada, which means "snowy mountain range" in Spanish.

-President Abraham Lincoln declared Nevada an official state on October 31, 1864, and many think his decision, made just eight days before the presidential election, was meant to ensure his chance of reelection―and that of the United States' Republican-dominated Congress.
+President Abraham Lincoln declared Nevada an official state in 1864, and many think his decision was meant to ensure his chance of reelection―and that of the United States' Republican-dominated Congress.

 In the 1880s, the glory days of the gold rush began to fade, and the population of the once-growing state began to disappear.
 By the 1890s, the population had reached an all-time low and there was talk from Washington about repealing Nevada's statehood.
 Luckily, silver was discovered in Tonopah in 1900, and the state's population once again soared.

 While Nevada is well-known for its gambling, the practice was outlawed in 1909 as part of a nationwide antigambling platform.
 But when the mining industry began to decrease drastically in the 1920s, the state legalized gambling again in 1931 as a temporary measure to stabilize the economy and gain some revenue.
 Revenue was indeed gained―lots of it―and no one really seriously talked about re-outlawing gambling again.